wenceorg/comp4187/site/content/_index.md

 Computing I) and introduces advanced topics in ODE integration schemes, and spatial discretisation.

+## Time and Place
+In term 1 lectures take place at 12:00 on Wednesdays in CM107.
+Recordings of each lecture will be uploaded on encore, but you are encouraged to attend synchronously in person or via zoom.

 ## Syllabus

 ### Numerical Methods (Term 1)

-Topic 1: Spatial discretisation.
+- Topic 1: Spatial discretisation.
 Finite difference methods for partial differential equations (PDEs), stability, convergence, and consistency;

-Topic 2: Time dependent PDEs.
+- Topic 2: Time dependent PDEs.
 Stability constraints for time-dependent PDEs, connection to eigenvalue analysis;

-Topic 3: Implicit ordinary differential equation (ODE) methods, and matrix representations of PDE operators;
+- Topic 3: Implicit ordinary differential equation (ODE) methods, and matrix representations of PDE operators;

-Topic 4: Advanced algorithms for PDEs.
+- Topic 4: Advanced algorithms for PDEs.
 Fast methods of solving PDEs, high order discretisation schemes.

 ### Parallel Computing (Term 2)